BullHacks/bullhacks.github.io/codeofconduct.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

+Organisers reserve the right to remove attendees who do not adhere to these rules, without warning.

 ## Attribution